 A. The Bentley University Police Department is responsible for maintaining the university’s key control system and for authorizing the dissemination of keys.
 University keys are Bentley property and may be recovered at any time.
 Unauthorized fabrication, duplication, possession, or use of keys to facilities of Bentley University is a violation of this policy and employees found in violation of the policy may be subject to disciplinary action up to and including termination from employment.
 Non-employees, contractors, etc. found in possession of unauthorized university keys will have their keys confiscated and the individual or individuals will be removed from campus.

-B. Those seeking a key to a university building or office must fill out the Key Request Form, a copy of which is included at the end of this policy.
-After a key request form is received and approved, the University Police will request the key or keys to be cut through the Facilities Management Department.
+B. Those seeking a key to a university building or office must fill out the Key Request Form.
+After the form is received and approved, University Police will request the key or keys be cut through the Facilities Management Department.
 Design of the university’s keying system is the responsibility of the Facilities Management Department.
 The design will ensure security while at the same time reasonable convenience to personnel occupying campus facilities.
 Facilities Management will fabricate all keys and perform all lock changes for university facilities, except for work performed by on-site contractors under the direction of Facilities Management.
 Records of keys to university facilities, including the names of individuals to whom keys are issued, dates of issue/return/loss will be maintained by University Police.
 University keys will not be duplicated, except by Facilities Management.

 C. Key requests will be reviewed by the University Police Department and forwarded to the Facilities Management Department for action, generally, within three (3) working days.
 All key requests to high security areas (e.g. alarmed areas) or where access is otherwise restricted will be reviewed by the University Police Department to ensure the appropriate authorization is received and adequate security measures are maintained.